 Sarcomas are relatively rare cancers that develop in soft tissues, including muscle, cartilage, connective tissue, fat, nerves, and blood vessels.
 Sarcomas that develop in the bone are called osteosarcomas.

 Find a Doctor at Dignity Health with expertise in diagnosing and treating sarcoma in Arizona.
-Call 855.666.2839 or use our online tool.
-We offer cancer care at our St. Joseph’s Hospital and Medical Center and Chandler Regional Medical Center locations.
-The University of Arizona Cancer Center at Dignity Health St. Joseph's is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+Call (602) 406-8222 or use our online tool.
+We offer cancer care at our Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center and Chandler Regional Medical Center locations.

 Early in the disease, a sarcoma may not cause any symptoms.
 The tumors grow in soft tissues that can flex and move.
 As a result, tumors can be quite large before symptoms are noticeable.
 Sarcoma can also spread (metastasize) to other organs such as the lungs.